Building a Life

 The house that Jacob built for his family was demolished in the mid-1990s, but photographs of it from a decade earlier exist.
 One image, taken by architectural historian William B. Rhoads, shows that the main portion of the house was symmetrically composed, one-and-a-half stories with very short, second-story windows in a frieze (broad horizontal band) just under the roof.
 The house was a modest three-bay version of the vernacular Greek Revival style common in the area in the 1850s (a two-story addition was added later).
 Period examples of larger vernacular Greek Revival homes are still found in and around New Paltz.

-Land records from 1855 reveal that Jacob, his wife Diana, and another woman, Clarissa Tuthill, purchased the neighboring property.
-The deed also mentioned John Wynkoop, but he is not a buyer.
+Land records from 1855 reveal that John Wynkoop purchased a neighboring property (part of which already belonged to Jacob).
 According to Freer, around this time Jacob built a house for John; the 1860 Census listed John as head of the household, joined by his mother and grandmother.